-(1) Year of maximum annual debt service.
-Totals in column may not add due to rounding.

-- (2) Excludes \$3.4 million in expected Federal Interest Subsidy payments on Build America Bonds and - Qualified School Construction Bonds that the State anticipates to receive in fiscal year 2024. - (3) Portion of general obligation debt service to be reimbursed by local school districts. - (4) Includes projected payments on lease obligations of the State. - (5) Based upon March 20, 2023 revenue projections of DEFAC for fiscal year 2024.
+- (1) Year of maximum annual debt service.
+Totals in column may not add due to rounding. - (2) Excludes \$3.4 million in expected Federal Interest Subsidy payments on Build America Bonds and Qualified School Construction Bonds that the State anticipates to receive in fiscal year 2024. - (3) Portion of general obligation debt service to be reimbursed by local school districts. - (4) Includes projected payments on lease obligations of the State inclusive of (i) debt service on Sustainable Energy Utility Revenue Bonds (See Note #9 of the State's Basic Financial Statements included in its Annual Comprehensive Financial Report (the "ACFR")), (ii) amounts due under equipment/capital leases under the Banc of America Master Lease/Purchase Agreement (Note #10 of ACFR), and (iii) amounts payable by the State under Leases Payable (Note #11 of ACFR). - (5) Based upon March 18, 2024 revenue projections of DEFAC for fiscal year 2025.
 See "FORECASTS AND ECONOMIC PROJECTIONS Revenue and Expenditure Forecasting" herein.